kryz81/nodejs-workshop/project/2-create-employees-endpoint/README.md

 npm i -D @types/lowdb
 ```

-Copy db.json, lowdb-adapter.ts and employee.model.ts to the employees module.
+Copy "lowdb-adapter.ts" to the employees module.
+Copy config.ts to the "src" directory.

 ---